jon-heard/obsidian-inline-scripts-library/mythicgme_ui.sfile.md

 return expand("fate " + (pick - 4));
 ```
 __
-fate - Ask user to choose the odds for this fate check.
+fate - Asks user to choose the odds for this fate check.
-Display the answer to a yes/no question, possibly with a random event attached.
+Displays the answer to a yes/no question, possibly with a random event attached.

 __